 If you need a bit more information, and want a more detailed explanation for the circumstances for each method of retracting an eBay bid, read our step-by-step guide below.

 If your reason for retracting a bid is that you typed in the wrong bid amount by mistake, the first thing you'll want to do is immediately place a new bid for the correct amount.
-(See our "How to Bid on eBay" tutorial if you need a refresher on how to bid in practice).

 If this wasn't your reason for wanting to retract a bid, you can skip this step.